vladshein/TravelTrucks/README.md

 **TravelTrucks - web application for travel camper booking**

 To install application use you will need npm.
-Run "npm install" get all relates and start working.
+Run "npm install" to get all relates and start working.